jlis/judge/README.md

 ],
 ```

-This name of the feature is "show_memory_usage" and it should return true if the "debug" Voter return true (he checks if the debug mode is enabled or not, see *DebugVoter.php*)
+The name of the feature is `show_memory_usage` and it should return true if the "debug" Voter returns true (it checks whether the debug mode is enabled or not, see *DebugVoter.php*)

-Note that the default value of a feature, if not defined otherwise, is always false.
+Note that the default value of a **feature**, if not defined otherwise, is always **false**.

 <a id="featuresExamples"></a>
 ## Feature configuration examples